 Liberty Media: 3Q Earnings Snapshot

 ENGLEWOOD, Colo.
 (AP) _ Liberty Media Corp.
-(FWONB) on Thursday reported a third-quarter loss of $95 million, after reporting a profit in the same period a year earlier.
+(FWONK) on Thursday reported a third-quarter loss of $95 million, after reporting a profit in the same period a year earlier.

 On a per-share basis, the Englewood, Colorado-based company said it had a loss of 41 cents.